 More Homes = More Problems

 The number of homes built has hit its highest level in nearly thirty years.
-Official data suggests that almost 250,000 properties were built in 2018-19 alone.
+Data suggests that 50,000 homes were built in the first three months of 2021 alone (Source: Property Notify).
 Houses that contain boilers, baths, bulbs and burglar alarms, with all most definitely needing the attention of an electrician or gas engineer at some point.

 Electricians In Demand